-Set in a picturesque Wiltshire village on the edge of Trowbridge, West Ashton Church of England Primary School provides an education that punchily exceeds its modest size.
+Set in a picturesque Wiltshire village on the edge of Trowbridge, West Ashton Church of England Primary School provides an education that feels ambitious for its modest size.
 With a capacity of 124 pupils, the school operates as a close-knit community where every child is known individually.
-Academic performance is exceptional; the school currently sits in the top 10% of primary schools in England (national high band), ranking 1st locally in Trowbridge for key outcomes.
+Current performance data is positive but less exceptional than the older headline suggested: in the 2024-25 / 2025 dataset the school ranks 5,074th academically out of 14,978 primary schools and 5,889th overall, with a 3rd-place local rank in Trowbridge.

 The school serves as a central pillar of village life, occupying a historic site on Bratton Road.
 Under the leadership of Headteacher Mrs Alex Blake-Thwaite, who took up the role in September 2022, the school has maintained its trajectory of high academic standards while deepening its commitment to a Christian-rooted ethos.
 Families here benefit from a seamless education journey from age three through to eleven, supported by the integrated Shooting Stars Nursery and a staff team that prioritises both intellectual growth and character development.